extemporelang/extempore-emacs-mode/README.md

     M-x extempore-send-definition (C-c C-c, C-M-x)

-Send the Extempore form under point (or a whole region, if region is active) to all Extempore processes connected to the current buffer.
+Send the Extempore form under point (or current region, if active) to all Extempore processes connected to the current buffer.

 ## Caveats